LightningX VPN Logo

 VPN vs. Antivirus:

-When it comes to online security, you often ask: VPN vs. Antivirus, which is the best?
-Should I use a VPN or antivirus software?
-The answer is: you need both.
+When it comes to online security, many people wonder: Which is better, a VPN or antivirus?
+The truth is, you need both.

-In this guide, we’ll talk about how VPNs and antivirus tools work, what each one protects you from, their key differences, and why combining them gives you the most complete protection online.
+In this guide, we’ll explain how VPNs and antivirus tools work, their differences, and why using them together provides the best online protection.

 VPN vs. Antivirus: What Are They?